The GDPR Is Now in Force for Companies Doing Business in Europe

 We offer clients the benefit of our GDPR expertise through two services:

-We design and implement a readiness plan to help ensure that, when May 25 enforcement day arrives, your company is as prepared as possible.
+We design and implement a readiness plan to help ensure that your company is prepared to comply with the GDPR.
 Our team works side-by-side with your IT, compliance, legal, HR, and other departments to

 - Identify the specific GDPR articles that apply to your organization